0x7061/macbookpro2015-omarchy-keyboard-fix/README.md

 ### 7.5 Mac does not stay off after hibernate → SMC reset

-Symptom: the image is written fine, but the machine is later found powered on at the LUKS prompt (Apple logo lit with the lid shut).
-When it happens, it restarts itself within about a minute of the power-off; otherwise it stays off indefinitely.
-Entering the passphrase restores the session, so hibernation itself was never the problem.
-It happened on roughly every second cycle, on direct `systemctl hibernate` and on `suspend-then-hibernate` alike, and neither `HibernateMode=shutdown` nor disabling device wake sources changed that.
+Symptom: the image is written fine, but the machine restarts itself within about a minute of the power-off and is found at the LUKS prompt (Apple logo lit with the lid shut).
+Entering the passphrase restores the session, so hibernation itself is not the problem.
+Not caused by ACPI wake sources or the sleep path.

 **Fix: SMC reset** (22 Sept 2026).
 Shut down, hold left Shift + Control + Option together with the power button for 10 s, release, then power on.
 Every hibernate since has stayed off.
 If it ever comes back, the next step is an NVRAM reset (Cmd + Option + P + R held through two chimes).

-To test a cycle: `sudo systemctl hibernate`, then touch nothing for 2 minutes and watch.
-Back at the LUKS prompt by itself = failure; still dark = good, press power and unlock.
-The kernel snapshot is taken *before* the image is written, so the power-off is never logged; the entry→resume gap that `mbp-hib-report` (`~/.local/bin`) prints only measures time until someone typed the passphrase, not time off.
-Only watched cycles count.
+To test a cycle: `sudo systemctl hibernate`, touch nothing for 2 minutes and watch.
+Back at the LUKS prompt by itself = failure; still dark = good.
+The power-off is never logged (see 7.3), so only watched cycles count; `mbp-hib-report` (`~/.local/bin`) lists the cycles of the current boot with their entry→resume gap.

 ### 7.6 Optional: suspend-then-hibernate on lid close